 Even so, it is possible to reconstruct your life.
 It just takes time and patience, both of which can feel like obstacles.
-If you’re just starting out, here are a few helpful tips.
+If you’re just starting recovery, here are a few helpful tips.

 1. Start with the small things.

 The reality is that you can’t change your life overnight.
-Sometimes the realization of this is difficult because it’s natural to want to fix things once you’ve begun the process of recovery.
-But think about it this way: you likely spent a lot of time — years, probably — getting your life to the point it’s currently at.
-It’s not realistic to be able to undo that type of damage quickly.
-Instead of focusing on all of it at once, pick something small each day and give that your energy and attention.
+Sometimes this realization is difficult because it’s natural to want to fix things once you’ve begun the process of recovery.
+But think about it this way: you likely spent a lot of time—years, probably—getting your life to the point it’s currently at.
+It’s not realistic to expect to undo that type of damage quickly.
+Instead of focusing on all of it at once, pick a small goal each day and give that your energy and attention.
 It may not seem like a big thing, or seem like it makes much of a difference overall, but with time you will likely find that the small steps you are taken have made big differences in your life.

 2. Focus on relationships.